kaifcodec/Term-chat/README.md

 # Term-chat

-First ever chat repository which lets you chat over the internet from anywhere with your friends or family members using Termux and Ngrok.
-Why use WhatsApp when you don't have privacy?
-Use th[...]
+Terminal Chat repository which lets you chat over the internet from anywhere with your friends or family members using Termux and Ngrok.
+Why use WhatsApp when you don't have control?
+Why let meta eye on your datas?
+Remember the PEGASUS case...

 ---